 Replicating a desired AIX configuration in IBM® Power® Virtual Server using an AIX mksysb image

-Learn how to create and restore an AIX mksysb image onto an IBM® Power® Virtual Server instance.
+Learn how to create and restore an AIX mksysb

-A simple way to migrate a local AIX environment (or workload) into Power Virtual Server is to restore an operating system rootvg backup over an existing image and then migrate the data.
-The rootvg backup is created with the AIX mksysb command.
-The restored mksysb image applies the AIX configuration details while preserving the Power Virtual Server deployed storage and networking resources.
+A simple way to migrate a local AIX environment (or workload) into Power Virtual Server is to restore an operating system rootvg

 when the restored AIX configuration is active, various methods can be used to migrate applications and related data.
 Those methods are outside the scope of this page.

-It is assumed the reader has AIX administration experience and is familiar with deploying a Power Virtual Server AIX instance by using the Power Virtual Server user interface or the ibm cloud CLI.
+It is assumed the reader has AIX administration experience and is familiar with deploying a Power Virtual Server AIX instance by using the Power Virtual Server user interface or the IBM Cloud CLI.

 Considerations before creating the mksysb image on the source AIX instance

-2. The AIX environment should be running an AIX version and technology level that is in standard support.
+The AIX environment should be running an AIX version and technology level that is in standard support.
 For AIX levels that are under an extended support model, arrangements should be made to obtain an extended support agreement to cover the use of the AIX level in Power Virtual Server.

 Consult the General AIX support lifecycle information and FAQ on OS versions that are supported for more details.

-The AIX instance that is deployed in Power Virtual Server should be at the same AIX version as the source AIX instance.
+The AIX instance that is deployed in the Power Virtual Server should be at the same AIX version as the source AIX instance.
 For example, if the source instance is at AIX 7.2, then the deployed Power Virtual Server instance should also be a 7.2 based image.

-The AIX technology levels (TL) do not need to match, but you might consider using the latest TL that is available from the Power Virtual Server stock images.
+The AIX technology levels (TL) do not need to match, but you might consider by using the latest TL that is available from the Power Virtual Server stock images.

-1. Ensure that that NPIV file sets are installed in the AIX environment as Power Virtual Server VMs use the NPIV storage virtualization model.
+- Ensure that that NPIV file sets are installed in the AIX environment as Power Virtual Server VMs use the NPIV storage virtualization model.
 This can be checked by using the lslpp command as follows.

 #